cubasve/Slash-Trash/README.md

   There are many products in a household and it is difficult to compile them all into the application.
 By adding a feature where I can see what items are not returning results, I can add that particular item and its alternatives into the data for future users who want to search for that same item.

 - **Incorporate a swaps dictionary:**
-  Not all user will want to search for swaps using the search bar.
+  Not all users will want to search for swaps using the search bar.
 Some will want a list of them in alphabetical order to look up.
 Adding a sorting functionality that filters them by household area (ex. bathroom, kitchen) would be great.

+- **User can like/comment on their individual swaps:**
+  Did it work for them?
+Is it better than the conventional household item?
+Is the user saving money because of the swap?
+  With the original user's consent, their likes and comments on their alternatives can be visible on the search alternatives page.
+This will be a useful resource to other users interested in that particular alternative.

+- **User can add their own swaps:**
+Not every user will want to search for swaps.
+Users may want to manually add their own and that should be an available option for them to do.

 - **Seed my data to the local database rather than the production database (MongoAtlas)**